-If you’re sold on the throwback look, keep scrolling to find seven shag haircut ideas for fall to show to your hairstylist.
-Don’t forget to pull out your fringe jacket and cool flared bottoms, too.
+If you’re sold on the throwback look, keep scrolling to find seven shag haircut ideas to show to your hairstylist at your next appointment.
+Don’t forget to pull out your suede fringe jacket and cool flared trousers, too.

-Bailey says her favorite take on the hairstyle is the “shullet.”
+Bailey says her favorite take on the hairstyle is the “shullet,” a hybrid hairstyle that incorporates components from a modern mullet and a ‘70s shag.
 The expert explains that this look consists of “blending the mullet and shag together to create a soft feminine shape that is edgy but still refined.”
 Therefore, if you can’t decide between the two trendy cuts, this one allows for the best of both worlds.